Nexis-Labs/NexWallet/docs/SECURITY.md

 ### 13. Anti-Phishing Measures

-- Wigwam implements anti-phishing protection to protect users about suspicious websites.
+- NexWallet implements anti-phishing protection to protect users about suspicious websites.
 Powered by [eth-phishing-detect](https://github.com/MetaMask/eth-phishing-detect).

-- Wigwam uses unique profile avatars.
-This feature allows you to determine whether the Wigwam you are seeing is real or fake.
+- NexWallet uses unique profile avatars.
+This feature allows you to determine whether the NexWallet you are seeing is real or fake.

 ### 14. User Education